 For a more permanent makeover, use wallpaper and paint an accent door or even the window frames in an uplifting shade; be inspired by nature’s palette and pick a scheme that invigorates you.
 In the bedroom, replace woollen blankets and duvets with crisp white sheets and lightweight linen or cotton throws.

 Decorative ornaments, vases, lampshades and wall art, are fun ways to update a space without making major alterations.
-Think glass instead of ceramic, lively bright colours and floral motifs for a real spring statement.

-If flowers aren’t your thing, play with pattern or mix fresh neutrals with different textures.
 The most cost-effective way to give a room new energy is to move the furniture around.
 Even simple rearrangements will change the look and feel of the space and it costs absolutely nothing.
 And, it’s surprising how little touches like updating your coffee table books can make an impact on the overall look and feel of a room.